 You will benefit from an advanced and flexible study programme devised and delivered by internationally leading researchers, and recognised forensic providers including our accredited DNA analysis and Drug Control Centre testing laboratories.
 We also collaborate closely with the Forensic Directorates of the Metropolitan Police and City of London Police in both teaching and research.

 The course is made up of two 15 credit modules and three 30 credit modules followed by a 60 or 120 credit research module.
-If you are studying full-time, you will complete the course in one year, from September to September.
+You will complete the course in one year, from September to September.
 If you are studying for the MRes qualification, you will study an extended research module that carries a further 120 credits to complete the course.

 For flexibility, a significant proportion of the course will be delivered by narrated PowerPoint.
 Contact time includes workshops, group discussions and problem-based learning exercises.
 Approximate total contact hours for the taught modules is 390 hours.